 Dialectical behavior therapy assumes that people are doing their best but lack the skills needed to succeed, or are influenced by positive reinforcement or negative reinforcement that interferes with their ability to function appropriately.
 Dialectical behavior therapy is now used in a variety of psychological treatments including treatment for depression, substance use disorders, post-traumatic stress disorder (PTSD), traumatic brain injuries, binge-eating disorder, and mood disorders.
 DBT emphasizes individual psychotherapy and group skills training classes to help people learn and use new skills and strategies to develop a life that they experience as worth living.

 The Components of DBT

-The goal of Dialectical Behavioral Therapy is to help clients build a life that they experience as worth living.
+The goal of dialectical behavior therapy is to help clients build a life that they experience as worth living.
 In DBT, the client and the therapist work together to set goals that are meaningful to the client.
 Often this means they work on ways to decrease harmful behaviors and replace them with effective, life-enhancing behaviors.
 Like cognitive-behavioral therapy, dialectical behavior therapy has a number of steps or stages.
 However, with dialectic behavioral therapy there are five components that work together that make up a standard DBT program:

 - Enhance Capabilities with DBT Skills Training